yokilam/unit-1-bootcamp/exercises/conditionals.md

 > 5. Write a method that takes in a `Person` and returns `true` if the person is from London, and `false` otherwise.
 > 6. Write a method that takes in a `Person` and prints the name if the person has a name longer than 5 characters, and otherwise prints "Name is too short."

+###Exercises++

+####1.
+Cigar Party

+When squirrels get together for a party, they like to have cigars.
+A squirrel party is successful when the number of cigars is between 40 and 60, inclusive.
+Unless it is the weekend, in which case there is no upper bound on the number of cigars.
+Write a method called `cigarParty` that takes an `int` (the number of cigars) and `boolean` (whether or not it is the weekend) as parameters, and returns `true` if the party with the given values is successful, or `false` otherwise.

+####2.
+Lottery Ticket

+You have a green lottery ticket, with `int`s a, b, and c on it.
+If the numbers are all different from each other, the result is 0.
+If all of the numbers are the same, the result is 20.
+If two of the numbers are the same, the result is 10.
+Write a method that takes 3 `int`s as parameters and returns the correct result.